 Another consequence of personal disorganization is its effect on social and interpersonal relationships.
 Personal disorganization can cause you to miss appointments, forget birthdays or anniversaries, neglect your responsibilities, or fail to communicate effectively with others.
 This can damage your reputation, trustworthiness, reliability, and respectability among your family, friends, colleagues, or clients.

 Furthermore, personal disorganization can also create conflict and tension in your relationships.
 For instance, if you live with someone more organized than you, they may feel frustrated or annoyed by your messiness or carelessness.
 They may also feel burdened by constantly picking up after you or reminding you of things.
-On the other hand, if you live with someone who is equally or more disorganized than you are, you may experience chaos or confusion in your shared space or activities.
+If you live with someone disorganized like you or worse, you might have a messy or confusing living space or activities.

-To improve your relationships with others, being more organized and respectful of their preferences and expectations is essential.
+To have better relationships with others, it’s important to be organized and considerate of their preferences and expectations.
 You can also use calendars, reminders, alarms, or apps to keep track of your appointments, deadlines, events, or messages.
 Moreover, you should communicate clearly and honestly with others about your needs and limitations.
-You should also be open to feedback and suggestions on improving your organizational skills.

 How Personal Disorganization Affects Your Work